developerinlondon/lxc/packer/README.md

 Install ElasticSearch
 =====================

-1. Run `packer build build-base.json` to get a base ami image. (unless one already exists)
+1. get a base ami image. (unless one already exists):

+  `packer build -var-file=config/default.json -var-file=config/es-uat.json build-es-base.json`

 2. Put in the base image id in build-es-base.json to build a base-es image (for elasticSearch).

-3. Run `packerbuild build-es-base.json` to build the es base image.
+3. build the es base image:

+  `packer build -var-file=config/default.json -var-file=config/es-uat.json post-build-es-base.json`

 4. Update the cloudformation so it uses the base-es image.

 5. Run cloudformation create elasticSearch Cluster to build the elasticSearch cluster.